These pages contain information about the services and products of Collins Sarri Statham Investments Ltd (hereafter referred to as CSSI).

-These pages contain information about the services and products of Collins Sarri Statham Investments Ltd (hereafter referred to as CSSI).

 These pages contain information about the services and products of CSSI.
 The material is provided for informational purposes only without regard to any particular user’s investment objectives, financial situation, or means.
 Hence, no information contained herein is to be construed as a recommendation; or an offer to buy or sell; or the solicitation of an offer to buy or sell any security, financial product, or instrument; or to participate in any particular trading strategy in any jurisdiction in which such an offer or solicitation, or trading strategy would be illegal.
 CSSI does not guarantee the accuracy or completeness of any information or analysis supplied.
 CSSI shall not be liable to any customer or third person for the accuracy of the information or any market quotations supplied through this service to a customer, nor for any delays, inaccuracies, errors, interruptions or omissions in the furnishing thereof, for any direct or consequential damages arising from or occasioned by said delays, inaccuracies, errors, interruptions or omissions, or for any discontinuance of the service.
 CSSI accepts no responsibility or liability for the contents of any other site, whether linked to this site or not, or any consequences from your acting upon the contents of another site.
 Opening this website shall not render the user a customer of CSSI nor shall CSSI owe such users any duties or responsibilities as a result thereof.

-Trading in the products and services offered by Collins Sarri Statham Investments Ltd (CSS) may, result in losses as well as profits as the value of investments may go down as well as up.
+Trading in the products and services offered may result in losses as well as profits as the value of investments may go down as well as up.
 You may not get back the full amount you have invested.
 Any reference to past performance should not be viewed as an indication of any future performance.
 Investments held in overseas markets are subject to the effects of changes in exchange rates which will impact on the value of the underlying investment.
 Investments made in AIM and penny shares carry an increased risk due to the difficulty in creating a market in these shares.
 There may be a substantial difference in the buy and sell price.
-Leveraged products such as Contracts for Difference (CFDs), derivatives, commodities & Foreign Exchange (FX), carry a higher risk to your capital.
-They can lose their value rapidly and you may lose substantially more than your initial investment.
+Leveraged products such as Contracts for Difference (CFDs), derivatives, commodities & Foreign Exchange (FX), carry a higher risk to your capital and they can lose their value rapidly.

 You should not deal in CFDs (Contract for Differences) unless you understand their nature and the extent of your exposure to risk.
 Please note that CFDs are considered high risk products.